The Magic Blue Waters of Havasu Falls

 Few words stir the soul quite like “desert oasis.”
 And there is no desert oasis in the Southwest comparable to the legendary beauty of Havasu Falls inside the Grand Canyon.
 The waters of Havasu Creek plunge 90 feet through craggy red rocks into magical turquoise pools.
 Stands of green cottonwoods fill out the Eden-like desertscape.
 You simply will never find a more entrancing swimming hole, complete with an expansive beach.

-The oasis is sacred ground and environmentally fragile.
+The oasis in the Grand Canyon is sacred ground and environmentally fragile.
 As such, experiencing Havasu Falls requires permits, fees, reservations and strict adherence to local regulations.
 Then there is a switch-backing 1000-foot descent to the canyon floor, an eight-mile waterless desert trek through Hualapai Canyon to reach Supai Village and another two-mile hike to the campground near the falls.
 This is not a single-day adventure and three days are recommended for a proper hike to Havasu Falls.

 How Long, How Far, and How Hard Is the Hike to Havasu Falls?